Cheriyanad: Rail and Road Access

 Cheriyanad is 7 km from the town of Chengannur and the same distance to the town of Mavelikkara.
 Cheriyanad has its own railway station (Hault) besides is just 7 km far away from Chengannur railway station and 8 km from mavelikara railway station.
-Both Venad Express & Palaruvi express have stop atcheriyanad Railway station .State Highway 10 (SH 10) passing through Heart of Cheriyanad and it's connect MC Road in Chengannur, NH 66 in Harippad & Kayamkulum & NH 183 passing through another part of Cheriyanad Panchayathu.
+Both Venad Express & Palaruvi express have stop at cheriyanad Railway station.
+State Highway 10 (SH 10) passing through Heart of Cheriyanad and it's connect MC Road in Chengannur, NH 66 in Harippad & Kayamkulum & NH 183 passing through another part of Cheriyanad Panchayathu.